damanjeff6/SweetSpot/README.md

 The following technologies were used to build SweetSpot:

-AJAX
+-AJAX
-Backbone.js
+-Backbone.js
-Bootstrap
+-Bootstrap
-CSS
+-CSS
-Figaro
+-Figaro
-Geocoder
+-Geocoder
-Heroku
+-Heroku
-HTML5
+-HTML5
-JavaScript
+-JavaScript
-JQuery
+-JQuery
-Pingdom
+-Pingdom
-Postgresql
+-Postgresql
-RESTful Api
+-RESTful Api
-Ruby on Rails
+-Ruby on Rails
-SQL
+-SQL
-Google Maps API (Maps+Street View)
+-Google Maps API (Maps+Street View)

 Please feel free to send me an email at jeffrey.chen310@gmail.com with any comments or suggestions.